jwnwilson/django_react_redux_webapp/README.md

 ## To Do

+- Add component name to serializer as an additional value not DB value
 - Update CMS preview to point to website not it's expected url (use reverse url name?)
 - Remove BaseModule from snippets screen in CMS
 - Separate Snippets in CMS by tags